-While it’s true that a bankruptcy can stay on your credit record for up to 10 years, what many people don’t realize is how quickly you'll be able to get back into the credit market after you receive your bankruptcy discharge.
+While it’s true that bankruptcy can stay on your credit record for up to 10 years, what many people don’t realize is what happens to the debt afterward.
+Learn how quickly you'll be able to get back into the credit market after you receive your bankruptcy discharge.

-- Secured Credit Card
+Secured Credit Card

 A secured credit card often has a lower interest rate than any unsecured accounts you can qualify for right after bankruptcy.

 Unsecured Credit Card

-- Set up fee
+- Set-up fee

 - Transaction fee